bcornelusse/ELEC0447-analysis-power-systems/README.md

 # Compile all slide decks
 ./compile_all.sh

-# Or compile specific decks only
+# Or compile specific decks only (supports deck names or aliases like sssa, lecture5, syncgen)
-./compile_all.sh SSSA Introduction
+./compile_all.sh SSSA SynchronousGenerator Introduction

 # Compile and clean auxiliary files (.aux, .log, .toc, etc.)
 ./compile_all.sh -c
 ```

+The script automatically detects `latexmk` or falls back to `pdflatex`, running the required passes and bibliographies (`bibtex` / `biber`).